qbead/qbeadWebsite/content/book/dancing.md

 To begin, we can program the SpinWheel to light up when it detects rotation around one axis.
 This is similar to the dancer spinning in place where their body represents the axis of each turn.
-In this case, we're measuring the rotation around the SpinWhee's x-axis, which is stored in the variable `SpinWheel.gx`. `SpinWheel.gx` provides us with the angular velocity of the SpinWheel around the <span class="footnote">x-axis of the device.<span>To see on the SpinWheel what this represents scroll up to the image of the SpinWheel and its axes.</span></span>
+In this case, we're measuring the rotation around the SpinWheel's x-axis, which is stored in the variable `SpinWheel.gx`. `SpinWheel.gx` provides us with the angular velocity of the SpinWheel around the <span class="footnote">x-axis of the device.<span>To visualize what this represents on the SpinWheel, scroll up to the image of the SpinWheel and its axes.</span></span>

 ::: further-reading
 In our lesson on [vectors and motion](/vectors), we cover in more depth the velocity you are probably already familiar with: velocity along a straight line (like a car moving down a straight stretch of highway).